tamojeetroychowdhury/Exoplanet-Spectra/README.md

 # Exoplanet-Spectra

-Spectral fitting with $\texttt{picaso}$ module.
+Spectral fitting with $\texttt{PICASO}$ module.
 Project page - https://github.com/natashabatalha/picaso/tree/master

 Configurations needed (on my side):
 1. Download references folder from the module repo and keep it in same folder as script.